aletheon/eleutherios-website/README.md

 ---- Service (Abattoir or business)
 ```

 Now, there are two businesses (baker, butcher) simultaneously managing the carpenters request for food.
-They are taking the responsibility for managing the bread and beef.
-This type of forum or request is circular or a network, and can scale indefinitely, inviting other services to serve, when they are required.
+They are taking the responsibility for managing the bread and beef or aggregating the conversation, inviting other services to serve, when they are required.

 #### Features: